The Trek Bloggers

 Hi guys, my name is Jacob and I'm a physiotherapist from Australia.
 I'll be trading the sun, surf and sand for 5 months on the Appalachian Training heading SOBO in 2020.
 I've been drawn to outdoors from a young age and have always toyed with the idea of pushing my limits on a Thru-hike.
 I've trekked around Australia and South America and I'm excited to tackle my next massive adventure on the AT.
 Make sure you say G'day if you see me out there!

-I'm Jamie — trail name Ivy — and I'm stoked to join the long distance backpacking world after years of listening to podcasts, doing trail maintenance, lurking in backpacking forums, and planning epic trips in my head.
-I live in Manhattan, and when I'm not out on weekend hiking trips, I like to lift heavy sh*t with my gym buddies and following it up with bottomless brunch.
-Follow my end-to-end journey on Vermont's Long Trail over the last few weeks of September through early October, 2020!
+I'm Jamie, trail name Ivy, and I'm stoked to join the long distance backpacking world after years of listening to podcasts, doing trail maintenance, lurking in backpacking forums, and planning epic trips in my head.
+I live in Manhattan, and when I'm not out on weekend hiking trips, I like lifting heavy sh*t with my gym buddies and following it up with bottomless brunch.
+Read about my September, 2020 hike on the southern portion of Vermont's Long Trail while I prepare to conquer the north next year!

 Hey!
 I'm Jeff.
 I grew up in the Pacific Northwest and now I currently live in California and work for Outward Bound as a field Instructor.
 I am always looking for ways to grow and challenge myself whether inside or out.
 When I am not working or moving around outside I love to drink coffee, spend time with friends, and eat good food.
 I am attempting a thru hike of the Oregon Desert Trail and Continental Divide Trail this coming 2020 with my partner Carolyn.
 We both have completed other thru hikes such as the Sierra High Route, Southern Sierra High Route, Low 2 High Route, and the Te Araroa in New Zealand.